In This Article

 White vinegar can also dissolve bathtub rings.
-The acetic acid inside the vinegar dissolves stains even when other solutions fails.
+The acetic acid in the vinegar dissolves stains even when other solutions fail.
 Distribute the white (or distilled) vinegar into a spray bottle and spray the entire ring.
 Wait a few minutes for the vinegar to weaken the stain, and then scrub with a firm-bristled bathroom brush.
 Rinse the vinegar away.

-Baking Soda and Peroxide
+4. Mix Baking Soda and Peroxide